 Lamar Jackson has consistently come up short in the postseason, despite having a good team around him.
-He’s on the verge of winning his third MVP award, yet he’s only reached the AFC Championship game once, which he lost to the Kansas City Chiefs.
+He could be on the verge of winning his third MVP award but has only reached the AFC Championship game once — last year when the Baltimore Ravens lost to the Kansas City Chiefs.
+The empty Lombardi Trophy shelf is quite a glaring void for Stephen A. Smith, who believes that if Lamar does win the highly-coveted MVP award this season, people won’t care, even those from Baltimore.

 Advertisement

-It’s brutal what Stephen A. said, but it’s true that people would discount the award more this time around.
-Lamar still doesn’t have a championship win in his career.
-Even still, we shouldn’t be so quick to dismiss a three-time MVP winner.
+While Stephen A. comes across as brutal, it’s true people would discount the award more this time around.
+Lamar still doesn’t have a championship win.
+Then again, his individual accolades can’t be brushed aside either.

 Lamar would become just the seventh player in NFL history to secure that many awards alongside the likes of Peyton Manning, Tom Brady, and Aaron Rodgers, to name a few.
 It would be a historic achievement that should be celebrated rather than dismissed.